JOB ADVERT FOR SMALL ANIMAL VETERINARY SURGEON

 We are a long established independent, client friendly practice in Nottinghamshire with 4 fully functioning surgeries and two branch practices.
 We have a bustling and friendly work place with a fantastic team attitude that we endeavour to prioritise.

-We have a position available for an experience small animal veterinary surgeon.
-Ideally the position is full time but part time hours will definitely be considered.
-No mandatory out of hours work but some daytime weekend work on a rota basis (1 in 5).
-The weekend consists of a total of 11.5 hours over Saturday and Sunday which are compensated with 2 full days rota’d off in the following week.
-There is an opportunity to do out of hours on call work if desired with generous time back.
+There is weekend daytime work on a rota basis (1 in 5) would be be preferred to be included not is not essential.
+The working weekend consists of a Saturday 12.30pm until 5.30pm shift and a Sunday 10am until 4.30pm shift which are compensated with 2 full days rota’d off in the following week (If part time this could be negotiated to be paid).
+There is an opportunity to do out of hours on call work if desired with generous time back and on call package.

 As you should expect from any good employer we are looking for people to fit in to a friendly and helpful team dynamic, who can be an asset to the practice while progressing both personally and professionally in a team atmosphere.